GlobalSportPolicyTracker/International-Sport-Federation-gender-eligibility-policies/README.md

 # Citing the Global Sport Policy Tracker

 Our data is made available free to use for any purpose under a Creative Commons CC BY 4.0 license (see: [our license](LICENSE), and a [summary of CC BY 4.0 at Creative Commons](https://creativecommons.org/licenses/by/4.0/), this means you must give appropriate credit and link back to our original work.
-Here are two suggested ways to cite our work:

 Recommended reference for the Gender Eligibility Policy dataset: Global Sport Policy Tracker, International Sport Federation Gender Policies